Pylons/pyramid/docs/designdefense.rst

 If you only *develop applications* using :mod:`repoze.bfg`, there's just basically nothing to think about here.
 You just should never need to understand the ZCA or even know about its presence: use documented APIs instead.
-If you're an application developer who doesn't read API documentation because its unmanly, but instead uses raw source code, and considers everything an API, and you've pained yourself into a conceptual corner as a result of needing to wrestle with some ZCA-using internals, it's hard to have a lot of sympathy for you.
-You'll either need to get familiar with how we're using the ZCA or you'll need to use only the documented APIs; that's why we document 'em.
+However, you may be an application developer who doesn't read API documentation because it's unmanly.
+Instead you read the raw source code, and because you haven't read the documentation, you don't know what functions, classes, and methods even *form* the BFG API.
+As a result, you've now written code that uses internals and you've pained yourself into a conceptual corner as a result of needing to wrestle with some ZCA-using implementation detail.
+If this is you, it's extremely hard to have a lot of sympathy for you.
+You'll either need to get familiar with how we're using the ZCA or you'll need to use only the documented APIs; that's why we document them as APIs.

 If you *extend* or *develop* :mod:`repoze.bfg` (create new ZCML directives, use some of the more obscure "ZCML hooks" as described in